-2020 Election – How Do the Trump and Biden Tax Plans Stack Up?
+2020 Election Impacted Tax Planning Professionals – Trump vs Biden Tax Plans Differ

-This year’s race to the White House has been a rocky one.
+This year’s race to the White House was a rocky one.
 When the recession began to take its toll on business operations, business owners set their sights on the November election, hoping it would serve as a turning point for the economy.
-While there’s no knowing exactly when our economy will fully recover, the outcome of the Presidential election will certainly have consequences for individuals and business owners alike, and it’s important that your clients understand the implications of both President Donald Trump’s and former Vice President Joe Biden’s tax plans.
+While there’s no knowing exactly when our economy will fully recover in 2021 or beyond, the outcome of the Presidential election has consequences for individuals and business owners alike, and it’s important that tax planning professionals and their clients understand the implications of both President Donald Trump’s and former Vice President Joe Biden’s tax plans.

 Business Tax Plans